• English

 History Of The Gayer Anderson Museum

-Beit El Kertlia or the Gayer Anderson Museum is located in a beautiful historical house in Cairo.
+Beit El Kertlia, or the Gayer Anderson Museum, is in a beautiful historical house in Cairo.
 It was built in 1631 by a wealthy man called Mohamed Ibn Hah Salem Ibn Gelmam.
-The house is considered to be one of the most marvelous historical structures in Egypt and the museum is a popular tourist attraction.
+The house is considered one of Egypt's most marvelous historical structures, and the museum is a popular tourist attraction.

-Historical houses like Beit El Sehemy and Beit El Kertlia stand as examples of how magnificent and great historical Islamic architecture was in Egypt.
-A number of rich families lived in the house over time.
-Eventually lady from the island of Crete in Greece bought the house and lived in it and this was why the house was named Beit El Kertlia or "the House of the People From Crete."
+Historical houses like Beit El Sehemy and Beit El Kertlia exemplify how magnificent and great historical Islamic architecture was in Egypt.
+Several wealthy families lived in the place over time.
+Eventually, a lady from the island of Crete in Greece bought the house and lived in it, and this was why the house was named Beit El Kertlia, or "the House of the People From Crete."

 Beit El Kertlia is located near the famous Ahmed Ibn Tulun Mosque in the Islamic area of Cairo.
-The museum consists of two historical houses facing each other, both constructed during the Ottoman period.
-The first house, the Kertlia House, was constructed in 1631 while the other one, which was built by Abdel Kader El Haddad, was erected in 1540.
-The two houses are connected together with a passageway.
+The museum consists of two historical houses facing each other, constructed during the Ottoman period.
+The first house, the Kertlia House, was erected in 1631, while the other one, Abdel Kader El Haddad, was constructed in 1540.
+A passageway connects the two houses.

 How Did The Museum Get Its Name?

-The reason why this structure was named the Geyer Anderson Museum was that the Egyptian authorities granted the British officer Gayer Anderson the two houses as his residence to live in in 1935.
-During the stay in this historical complex Anderson was able to collect a large selection of furniture, carpets, and many other eastern and Egyptian handicrafts that are beautiful and interesting to tourists today.
-However, in 1942, Gayer Anderson had to leave Egypt because of an illness and the Egyptian government allowed people to visit the house and view his collection, before eventually allowing the whole complex to simply become a museum.
+This structure was named the Geyer Anderson Museum because the Egyptian authorities granted the British officer Gayer Anderson the two houses as his residence in 1935.
+During his stay in this historical complex, Anderson collected a large selection of furniture, carpets, and many other Eastern and Egyptian handicrafts that are beautiful and interesting to tourists today.
+However, in 1942, Gayer Anderson had to leave Egypt because of an illness; the Egyptian government allowed people to visit the house and view his collection before eventually allowing the whole complex to become a museum.

 The Gayer Anderson Museum